Orientation for New Tutors

 The regularly scheduled required orientation program for tutors new to the Center is given on three separate evenings in fall and spring; see our home page for the current semester schedule.
 The same material is presented; you must attend one of the three.
 Once you have completed the orientation, you may tutor any evening/s you wish, as arranged with the LCLC managers.

-For the Spring 2015 semester, the orientations will be held on Tuesday, January 20th, Wednesday, January 21st, and Thursday, January 22nd, 7 pm. at the Center.
+For the Fall 2015 semester, the orientations will be held on Tuesday, September 1st, Wednesday, September 2nd, and Thursday, September 3rd, 7 pm. at the Center.

 The orientation session for tutors new to the Center is essential.
 It will help you find out if you want to tutor – not everybody is sure when they first walk in the door – and the presenters will tell you what you need to know to be an effective tutor.
 You can't tutor if you are not trained; it's that simple.
 Once you are trained, however, you will find that there is still more you need to know--about grammar, about pronunciation, about helping your learner with specific questions.
 That's why there are always 2 or 3 trained staff members on hand to help you.
 At the LCLC you are never on your own; there are staff and resources to help you whenever you have questions.